CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 # CsabaDu.DynamicTestData.xUnit

-`CsabaDu.DynamicTestData.xUnit` is a lightweight, robust type-safe C# library designed to facilitate dynamic data-driven testing in xUnit framework, by providing a simple and intuitive way to generate `TheoryData` instances at runtime, based on `CsabaDu.DynamicTestData` features.
+`CsabaDu.DynamicTestData.xUnit` is a lightweight, robust, flexible and extensible, type- and thread-safe C# framework, designed to facilitate dynamic data-driven testing in xUnit framework, by providing a simple and intuitive way to generate `TheoryData` instances at runtime, based on `CsabaDu.DynamicTestData` features.

 ## Table of Contents